agathis-project/salix-arctica/README.md

 #### 3.3.6. eMMC and SD-Card Memories:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/emmc_sdcard.PNG)

-- the eMMC memory is a 8GB flash MTFC8GACAANA-4M IT by Micron; it integrates a MultiMediaCard and NAND Flash in a 100-Ball package:
+- the **eMMC memory** is a 8GB flash MTFC8GACAANA-4M IT by Micron; it integrates a MultiMediaCard and NAND Flash in a 100-Ball package:

   - connected to port mmc1 on AM3356 uP using 1.8V signaling interface.

   - use SYSBOOT[4:0] = 11100 to boot from eMMC.

-  - the device is operated from V3P3 and V1P8; the power supply is turned off by cutting the VSS and VSSQ lines; assert EN-eMMC signal HIGH to turn-on the power.
+  - the device is operated from V3P3 and V1P8; the power supply is turned off by cutting the VSS and VSSQ lines.

+  - assert EN-eMMC (uC port PJ1, ball# D5) HIGH to turn-on the power.

   - the hardware reset is not used - use power-up and software reset instead.